Algorithmic Pricing Strategy – Project Blackbird

 Companies need to realise we are in a world of market segments of one.
 Product value can no longer be determined by cost differentials set by suppliers.

-Category based mark ups on cost leave enormous amounts of margin on the table or cause sales to be missed completely as % targets are used to set prices not customer value drivers/metrics.
+Category based mark ups on cost leave enormous amounts of margin on the table or cause sales to be missed completely as % targets are used to set prices instead of customer value drivers/metrics.

 What is needed is a systematic way to set prices by product and customer that considers a series of value drivers to identify the optimal price increase to take to market.